 ITINERARY & MAP

-- After what will surely be a memorable night in Galway City, day six will be another very special treat.
-From Galway, we dive deep into Connemara to catch the ferry as we travel across the waves the short distance out into the Atlantic to visit Inis Mór- the largest of the Aran Islands.
-Here we slow down to the pace of Island life.
-We will cycle old roads passing field after field enclosed by dry stone walls creating a masterful tapestry for your eyes to feast on.
-Your breath will be taken away by the Iron Age ring fort, Dun Aengus, perched on the edge of a 300-foot high cliff.
+- Day 6 - After what will surely be a memorable night in Galway City day 6 will be another very special treat.
+From Galway, the tour travels deep into Connemara to catch the ferry and we sail the short distance to Inis Mór- the largest of the Aran Islands.
+Here we slow to the pace of Island life, The majority of day 6 is spent exploring the island.
+There is a cycle on the quiet country roads passing field after field enclosed by dry stone walls creating a masterful tapestry for the eyes to feast on.
+Your breath will be taken away by the Iron Age ring fort of Dun Aengus, perched on the edge of a 300-foot high cliff.
 Returning to the mainland you will snake slowly through scenic Connemara - a place of fantastic colours, wilderness and warm welcomes.

 Additional Costs: Dinners, snacks and drinks